-Peter Benjaminson is the author of nine books, four about investigations and journalism, four about the legendary Motown Record Company and its artists, and one about Bill Haley, the father of rock 'n' roll.
+Peter Benjaminson is the award-winning author of nine books, four about investigations and journalism, four about the legendary Motown Record Company and its artists, and one about Bill Haley, the father of rock 'n' roll.
 That book, CRAZY MAN CRAZY: THE LIFE OF BILL HALEY, which Peter co-authored with Bill Haley Jr., was released in 2019 by Backbeat Books in the U.S. and by Omnibus Books in the U.K.

 Peter's immediately previous book, THE STORY OF MOTOWN ILLUSTRATED, NEW AND REVISED EDITION, was released by Rare Bird Books on November 13, 2018.
 It was originally released by Grove Press in 1979, and was the first book ever published in this country about the Motown Record Company.

 His previous book, SUPER FREAK: THE LIFE OF RICK JAMES, was released by Chicago Review Press on March 1, 2017.
 Chicago also released Peter's previous books, MARY WELLS: THE TUMULTUOUS LIFE OF MOTOWN'S FIRST SUPERSTAR, the only biography of this great Motown vocalist ever written, in 2012, and his book THE LOST SUPREME: THE LIFE OF DREAMGIRL FLORENCE BALLARD, in 2008.

 Born in Washington, D.C., Peter was a reporter and City-County Bureau Chief for the DETROIT FREE PRESS from 1970-76.
 While at the Free Press, he wrote the book INVESTIGATIVE REPORTING, with David Anderson (Indiana University Press, 1976 and Iowa State University Press, 1990), the first how-to book in that field.
 It was in print for 20 years.